department-of-veterans-affairs/vets-website/content/pages/types-of-veteran-id-cards/vic.md

 </div>

-**Please note:** It’s voluntary for retail vendors to take part in this discount program.
+**Please note:** Retail vendors volunteer to take part in this discount program.
 If a business decides to provide discounts to Veterans, it doesn’t mean that we’re recommending or favoring that business.